Logo Voyage

 Asturian cities sprawl but most areas of interest are concentrated in a compact walkable area.
 City buses and taxis reach outlying attractions; you need your own wheels for the mountains and tucked-away coves along the coast.

-Cercanías are local trains, operated by Renfe.
+Cercanías are local trains operated by Renfe.
 Eight standard-gauge lines fan out from Oviedo and Gijón, with trains every 30-60 min.
 Fares are inexpensive, as they're heavily subsidised.
 This means that for places such as Langreo with a good train service there may not be a bus: the Spanish taxpayer won't subsidise both.

 "Metro anchoa" means metre-gauge, the separate railway operated by FEVE, until they were taken over by Renfe who let it fall derelict.
-Elsewhere along the north coast this is still a useful system (eg to reach Bilbao from France) but there is no prospect of it resuming in Asturias.
+Elsewhere along the north coast this is still a useful system (eg to reach San Sebastián from France) but there is no prospect of it resuming in Asturias.
 Renfe are ripping up the tracks just to make the position clear.

 See